d45/test-extensions-api/website/docs/vizext/trex_viz_create.md

 - For more information about how you can use the Extensions API, go look at the [Samples](https://github.com/tableau/extensions-api-preview/tree/main/Samples/).
 Study the sample, connectedScatterPlot, to see a full implementation of a viz extension.

-- Get familiar with the programming interface of the Extensions API, see <a href="../docs/index.html" target="_blank">API Reference</a>.
+- Get familiar with the programming interface of the Extensions API, see [API Reference](pathname:///api/).

 - If you use the local web server in the Extensions API SDK to host your own viz extensions, you can take advantage of the [d3](https://d3js.org/) libraries that are installed locally.
 When you run the **npm run build** command in the root directory of the repo, the d3 libraries are installed the `node_modules` directory.
 To use the libraries, add the path to your HTML file.
 For example, the `ConnectedScatterplot` and `Sankey` samples are in the Samples directory and include the following relative path to the d3 library: